 I'm in the process of working with the Digital Innovators program to leverage the work that we as Touro Fellows have learned in our program.
 We envision graduates getting together in more informal, relaxed settings to share ideas and concepts that are working in the classroom, while providing some basic structure for continued engagement.
 I am also working on leveraging the success we've had at New Tech with our school-wide blogging program to bring this concept to other schools throughout the district as well as on a national and international level.
 I like to think big and have a big impact when the innovations are really showing results.
 If it's working, others should know and be able to harness the newly tested strategies and my focus next year will be on refining those innovative practices and then sharing with the world.
 I'm so grateful for the opportunity to have gotten my post-graduate degree at Touro and would recommend the program to any teacher considering it.
 It will only continue to strengthen our district and ultimately, our students.

 Lisa Gottfried is a CTE teacher with 20 years experience as CEO of her own Video and Motion Graphics Production house.
-She currently teaches Intro to Digital Media, Video Production and Game/3D Design.
+She currently teaches Digital Design at New Technology High School and at Touro University in the Masters of Innovative Learning program.
 She loves her job and her students!